NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Jun 27th, 2023 -- Jul 27th, 2023
 {:.no_toc}

-* NS Lab@CUK organizes [the 1st NS-CUK Summer School on Digital Humanities (NS-CUK DH 2023)](https://nslab-cuk.github.io/2023/05/24/SS/).
+* NS Lab @ CUK organizes [the 1st NS-CUK Summer School on Digital Humanities (NS-CUK DH 2023)](https://nslab-cuk.github.io/2023/05/24/SS/).
 This program consists of 10 lectures presented by Dr. Eun-Soon You and is scheduled to take place over a period of five weeks, from June 27th, 2023, to July 27th, 2023.

 <p align="center"><img width="700" src="/images/230627.jpg"></p>